kennetek/gridfinity-rebuilt-openscad/README.md

 ## Recommendations
 For best results, use a version of OpenSCAD with the fast-csg feature.
 As of writing, this feature is only implemented in the [development snapshots](https://openscad.org/downloads.html).
 To enable the feature, go to Edit > Preferences > Features > fast-csg.
 On my computer, this sped up rendering from 10 minutes down to a couple of seconds, even for comically large bins.

+## External libraries

+- `threads-scad` (https://github.com/rcolyer/threads-scad) is used for creating threaded holes, and is included in this project under `external/threads-scad/threads.scad`.

 ## Enjoy!

 [<img src="./images/spin.gif" width="160">]()